Lucy Mercer Rutherfurd: Marriage and continued contact with Roosevelt

 To her surprise Anna immediately liked Rutherfurd, and the pair became friends.
 There were supposedly several dinners in the White House's second-floor private quarters during Roosevelt's last year which were attended by Rutherfurd in a group with Anna's presence and obvious acceptance.
 When, shortly after Roosevelt's death, Eleanor discovered Anna's role in arranging these meetings, the relationship between Eleanor and Anna became strained and cool for some time.

 In early April 1945, Anna arranged for Rutherfurd to come over from her South Carolina estate in Aiken to meet her father at his "Little White House" in Warm Springs, Georgia, the small, plain, rustic cottage built at the polio therapy center by the heated mineral water springs resort that Roosevelt helped develop beginning in the 1920s.
 Rutherfurd and Shoumatoff, along with two female cousins, were sitting there while the artist worked on her painting of Roosevelt as he sat at a card table by the living room stone fireplace, fine-tuning a future speech and reading over some other papers on the early afternoon of April 12, 1945.
 In this quiet domestic scene as the two had just been smiling at each other, Roosevelt suddenly placed his hand up on his forehead and temple, saying "I have a terrific headache," then slumped over losing consciousness.
 Later, his two doctors – called in soon after the event – said he had suffered a fatal cerebral hemorrhage.
 Since a thorough medical exam a year earlier, he had received more intense care and concern from a young recently-recruited private physician.

-The two women, Mercer and Shoumatoff, immediately packed and left the cottage.
+The two women, Rutherfurd and Shoumatoff, immediately packed and left the cottage.
 Eleanor nonetheless soon learned the truth from the cousins and felt doubly betrayed to learn of her daughter's role in the long-time deception.
 Finding Shoumatoff's unfinished watercolor among Franklin's possessions some time later, however, she mailed it to Rutherfurd, to which Rutherfurd responded with a warm letter of thanks and condolences.

 In 1947, Rutherfurd's sister Violetta died by suicide after her husband requested a divorce, and a month later, on Christmas Day 1947, her mother Minnie died at age 84.
 Seven months later, Rutherfurd herself died from leukemia, aged 57, on July 31, 1948, having destroyed almost all of her correspondence with the president.